Last editedJan 20203 min read

 Are you using Direct Debit as a fast, efficient, low-cost method to collect regular fees, subscriptions or one-off payments from your customers?
+Or considering adding Direct Debit to your payments mix?

 1. How much does it cost?

 Are you charged extra for failed payments?
 Adding new customers?
 Reporting?
 Cancellations?
-BACS submissions?
+Bacs submissions?
 Most Direct Debit bureaus will charge you a fixed amount of between 35p to 50p per transaction, with additional charges for these extra services.
 This can easily double your charges, adding to your monthly running costs.

 2. Does your Direct Debit solution integrate with your accounting software?

-Can you integrate directly with accountancy software like Xero, Kashflow, Sage50 or FreeAgent?
+Can you integrate directly with accountancy software like Xero, Kashflow, Sage50 or QuickBooks?
 Many Direct Debit solutions don’t integrate fully with your financial software.
 That means more hassle and headaches to get your payment data into your accounting system.

 3. How much time does it take to manage the entire Direct Debit process?